Close Menu

 Using “slice” instead of “quarter” in business reports“Slice” implies a visual segment, not a formal time periodUse “quarter” or “period” when referring to business cycles

-See also Unlocking the Opposite of Replicate: A Complete Guide to Alternatives and Differentiation
+See also Opposite of Sometime: A Complete Guide to Understanding, Using, and Mastering Temporal Words

 Variations and Related Terms